In this article, top resources for mobile web design will be featured.

-This article gives you a very good list of mobile web design tools, plugins and resources.
-Most of them only cost a few dollars to use.
+You’ll find very useful list of mobile web design tools, plugins and resources.

 This tool is geared towards creating websites that are used via touch screen.
 Many other tools do the same thing, but this tool puts that consideration first before design elements.
 It means that the websites you create are easier to use with a touch screen device.